cloudbase/garm/doc/using_garm.md

 Now that we have a repository, organization or enterprise added to GARM, we can create a runner pool for it.
 A runner pool is a collection of runners of the same type, that are managed by GARM and are used to run workflows for the repository, organization or enterprise.

-You can create multiple pools of runners for the same entity (repository, organization or enterprise), and you can create pools of runners of different types.
+You can create multiple pools of runners for the same entity (repository, organization or enterprise), and you can create multiple pools of runners, each pool defining different runner types.
 For example, you can have a pool of runners that are created on AWS, and another pool of runners that are created on Azure, k8s, LXD, etc. For repositories or organizations with complex needs, you can set up a number of pools that cover a wide range of needs, based on cost, capability (GPUs, FPGAs, etc) or sheer raw computing power.
 You don't have to pick just one and managing all of them is done using the exact same commands, as we'll show below.

-Before we create a pool, we have to decide on which provider we want to use.
+Before we create a pool, we have to decide which provider we want to use.
 We've listed the providers above, so let's pick one and create a pool of runners for our repository.
 For the purpose of this example, we'll use the `incus` provider.
 We'll show you how to create a pool using this provider, but keep in mind that adding another pool using a different provider is done using the exact same commands.
 The only difference will be in the `--image`, `--flavor` and `--extra-specs` options that you'll use when creating the pool.

 Out of those three options, only the `--image` and `--flavor` are mandatory.
-The `--extra-specs` option is optional and is used to pass additional information to the provider when creating the pool.
+The `--extra-specs` flag is optional and is used to pass additional information to the provider when creating the pool.
 The `--extra-specs` option is provider specific, and you'll have to consult the provider documentation to see what options are available.

 But I digress.
 Let's create a pool of runners using the `incus` provider, for the `gabriel-samfira/garm` repository we created above: